By Rachel Lankester

 My friend Michelle Cannon thinks he must be colour blind.
 Little did I know, Michelle had her colours done three years ago and is a convert.
 She always looks fabulous.
 I asked her what she thought and you can listen to our chat below.

 Am I a convert too?
 Have a listen.
 But I think my French Connection dress probably needs a new home…..

-Rachel Lankester is the founder of the Magnificent Midlife Members Club and editor of the Mutton Club online magazine.
+Rachel Lankester is the founder of Magnificent Midlife and editor of the Mutton Club online magazine.
+After an early menopause at 41, she has spent the last decade helping women vibrantly transition through midlife, including researching the many natural ways to help us cope better with menopause.
 She’s had several careers, including banking and PR, but most loves what she’s doing now – helping like-minded women in midlife and beyond feel great and live life to the fullest.
-She’s rather introverted but still has lots to say, particularly about challenging the negative stereotypes associated with older women.
 She believes we just get better with age not worse.
-She loves yoga, running, singing, travel and most things techy.